mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

 Almost exactly the same time as for SQLite.

-Please note that we just did a relatively complex thing very easily.
+We just did a complex thing easily.
 If we weren't familiar with MongoDB we would need to learn how to set up a database, how to migrate data from SQL to MongoDB, and finally how to perform queries.
 Blaze eased that process *considerably*.

 ### Create an index on state name